aptakhin/testoot/README.md

 - Text Python object serialization for more transparent changes merging
 - Canonization tool with merging tests renames
-- Remote canonization data storages for not storing data in repository
+- Remote canonization data storages for not storing data in the repository
 - Support for other Python test frameworks